 "All mission trips have the same themes: Love the people; sweat.
 Love the people; spend money.
 Love the people; eat weird food.
 Love the people. —Dave Bucher, missionary to Saipan

-Short term mission experiences are those cross-cultural missionary assignments ranging from one week to up to two years.
+Short term mission experiences -- sometimes referred to with the acronym STM -- are those cross-cultural missionary assignments ranging from one week to up to two years.

 From a handful of people who were involved annually a half century ago, short-term missions now draw more than a million Americans each year.1 Is this a good thing?
 What can you learn on a missions trip?

 Why short-term missions?
 "I support short-term missions," says noted author Philip Yancey.
 "Despite their drawbacks, such trips provide two distinct cultures a taste of the harmony that exists between members of the Body of Christ."
 Mission trips also give prospective future missionaries a taste of life on the field.

 Every organization has a title for its short term missions program.
 Within the Church of the Nazarene, for example, thousands of people go on one- to two-week "Work & Witness" trips which may be focused on construction projects or evangelism events or medical service.
 Two hundred or so people serve each year as Mission Corps volunteers in assignments ranging from 90 days to two years.
 (The old acronym NIVS stood for Nazarenes In Volunteer Service.)